 This guide covers the Kaipara District only.
 For other areas of Northland, please refer to the Zero Waste in Northland post.

-- Kakariki Health and Wellbeing, 52 Moir Street, Mangawhai – stocks some nuts in bulk (jars of the nuts kept behind the counter, ask to have put in BYO bag/container).
+- Kakariki Health and Wellbeing, 52 Moir Street, Mangawhai Village – stocks some unpackaged nuts in bulk dispensers (jars of the nuts kept behind the counter, ask to have put in BYO bag/container).
+Other bulk wholefoods are prepackaged (some into 100% brown paper), so it may be worth asking if you can leave jars/containers to be filled when the store receives a new bulk order.

-- The Good Life, 98 Victoria Street, Dargaville – a soap shop and florist with unpackaged wholefoods – whoop!!
-This shop offers a wide range of low-waste goods and strives to have something new each time you visit!
-You can refill your olive oil and apple cider vinegar here, as well as some spices and dried herbs behind the counter, and sweets too!
-They also run Good Life Veg Box Delivery, a great way to get local fresh fruit and veges – just specify when signing up that you would like to have your fruit and veges delivered to you unpackaged/without plastic.
+- Good Life, 98 Victoria Street, Dargaville – what started out as a soap shop and florist has become an amazing unpackaged wholefoods store (while still doing those other things) – whoop!!
+This shop offers a very wide range of unpackaged dried goods in bulk bins (grains, legumes, nuts, seeds, dried fruit, condiments, spices and much more).
+You can refill your olive oil and apple cider vinegar here, and plenty of sweets, biscuits and other treats unpackaged too!
+They even do unpackaged pet food in bulk (what doesn’t this place do?).
+They’re always open to stocking more things, so feel free to ask.
+Finally, they also run Good Life Veg Box Delivery, a great way to get local fresh fruit and veges – just specify when signing up that you would like to have your fruit and veges delivered to you unpackaged/without plastic.

 - Supermarkets – all major supermarkets in Kaipara have well stocked bulk bin/pick and mix sections with wholefoods (BYO bags for these).
-However they’re pretty expensive, often more so than equivalent ingredients in packets (bah!), and more so than the bulk bins at places like
+However they’re pretty expensive, often more so than equivalent ingredients in packets (bah!), and more so than the bulk bins at most independent stores.

 - Mangawhai Deli, 3/7 Wood Street, Mangawhai Heads – BYO containers and bags for the deli’s nice range of meats, cheeses, pickle, salads and breads.